-The best areas to stay in Salt Lake City for first-time tourists are the neighborhoods of Downtown, Central City, Avenues – Capitol Hill, Sugar House, University – Foothill, Sandy.
+The best areas to stay in Salt Lake City for first-timers are the neighborhoods of Downtown, Central City, Avenues – Capitol Hill, Sugar House, University – Foothill, and Sandy.
 Downtown Salt Lake is a safe area, and just 20 minutes from the airport.
 In this guide, we will be looking at where to Stay in Salt Lake City, Utah, as well as the safest places to stay in Salt Lake city.

 There is something for every budget in Salt Lake City.
 Those making it a base for outdoor pursuits will find popular hostels.
 They are places where they will meet like-minded people and possibly make new friends.
 Well-known hotel chains also have a presence in Salt Lake City, including Hyatt, Marriott, Sheraton, and Hilton.

 Downtown is the best places to stay in Salt Lake city for tourist, especially for first-timers because it is the most convenient location and it has a widest range of accommodation options for all budget travelers.
 If you stay here, you will be located in the middle of action, within walking distance to many restaurants, bars, and shops.

 Salt Lake City International Airport is a major base for Delta Airlines.
 The airport has direct connections with Canada and Mexico as well as a few with European cities.
 In addition, the domestic timetable makes the City very accessible to travelers.

 Amtrak and Greyhound also serve the City.
 Utah borders Nevada to the west that itself borders California.
 The distances involved in driving in the USA make flying the best and quickest way to get around.
 Salt Lake is laid out on a grid and once you understand that, you will find it easy to get around if you are driving.
 Bus and commuter rail systems add to the convenience of the City.